 Do you know that Mega Millions earlier was known as The Big Game.
 The Big Game was the brainchild of the then-lottery directors Rebecca Paul of the Georgia Lottery and Penelope W. Kyle of the Virginia Lottery in 1996.
 The Big Game initially was drawn weekly, on Fridays.
 In January 1999, jackpot winners were given the option to receive their prize in cash.
 In May 1999, New Jersey joined The Big Game, the only jurisdiction to enter as a participant before The Big Game became Mega Millions in 2002.

-Some Early Facts
+Some Important Facts

 - The first (The Big Game) Mega Millions drawing was held on May 17 2002.